-In order to keep her son safe, a single mother must discover who’s leaving her cryptic messages of death and danger, and why.
+In order to keep her son safe, a single mother must discover who’s leaving her cryptic messages about the deaths of young boys, boys her sons age, and why.

 Ten-year-old Brian McKibben is a wanderer.
 Eight months ago he wandered into the street and was hit by a truck.
 Olivia Richards, his newly divorced mother, was accused of neglect by Child Protection Services.
 She’s doing her best to prove them wrong.
 Essential oils, a consultation with an herbalist, and an airtight schedule are only some of the things she does to keep Brian safe and help him heal from brain damage caused by the accident.